Applies to TestComplete 14.61, last modified on September 22, 2020

 In automated tests, to simulate user actions on an object in your tested application, you first need to identify the object, that is, to instruct TestComplete on how to locate the object in your tested application.
 You can identify objects in the following ways:

 By default, TestComplete stores all the objects with which your tests interact in the Name Mapping repository.
-For each object, you can specify properties by which TestComplete will find the object in the application, and a user-friendly name (alias) to address the object from tests.
+For each object, you can specify search criteria (properties provided by TestComplete or XPath expressions or CSS selectors) by which TestComplete will find the object in the application, and a user-friendly name (alias) to address the object from tests.

 For ExampleHide Example